Hi, I am Richard. On this blog, I share thoughts, personal stories — and what I am working on. I hope this article brings you some value.

 The fragmentation of information sources has created two parallel realities, where opposing groups interpret the political landscape through completely different lenses.
 This polarization has become a significant obstacle to constructive dialogue, leaving little room for mutual understanding.

 I see this even within my own family.
-Increasingly, I question whether it’s worth engaging in debates with relatives about their political views.
-Is the cost—whether it's heated arguments, sleepless nights, or strained relationships—worth it?
+Increasingly, I question whether it is worth engaging in debates with relatives about their political views.
+Is the cost—whether it is heated arguments, sleepless nights, or strained relationships—worth it?
 For instance, is it worth upsetting my 85-year-old grandmother, who immediately ties any criticism of Robert Fico's government to her belief that younger generations are ungrateful?
 She often recalls how she had to make do with little in her youth, sewing her own clothes and managing everything on her own, and views today's generation as incapable of such self-reliance.
 Is it worth causing her sleepless nights or even raising her blood pressure over these discussions?

 This raises a critical question: should we even discuss politics within our families?
 At first glance, this dilemma seems to present a painful choice between familial love and safeguarding the fundamental principles on which our republic and society are built.